Protein Misfolding and the Molecular Basis of Alzheimer’s Disease

 Supervisor: Dr John Viles

-The lab is well equipped to carry out all the biophysical measurements outlined with world class TEM, AFM, NMR, and EPR facilities.
-With an outstanding track record in PhD student supervision.
-All past PhD student have submitted in four years and have generated high impact first author publications.
+Queen Mary University of London is a member of the Russell group of leading UK universities and one of the UK’s leading research universities.
+The successful applicant will enter a vibrant research environment, under the supervision of Dr John H Viles.
+The lab is well equipped to carry out all the biophysical measurements outlined with world class TEM, AFM, NMR, and CD facilities.
+Dr Viles has an outstanding track record in PhD student supervision - all past PhD students have submitted in four years and have generated high impact first author publications.